muchcreative/Single-Stock-EDA-Example/README.md

 This is an excerpt from one of my stock machine learning programs.

+Before we start we also need to make some data assumptions.

+Data:

+- Null hypothesis is that long-term trends are not identifiable in a single stock
+- Data and stock market is non-stationary
+- Stock data does not follow a random walk

-Assumptions will be, not completely a random walk but a verison of it with some underlying trend or drift and creating algorithsm to help trade the stock market are multivariate models with univariate models being impractical in real-life.
+will be, not completely a random walk but a verison of it with some underlying trend or drift and creating algorithsm to help trade the stock market are multivariate models with univariate models being impractical in real-life.

 ## Breakdown